Take a moment to think about your closest friends. What’s the gift that would be perfect for them this Christmas?

 For most of us we wish our friends happiness, health and peace of mind – so why not give them the gift of journaling this year, and help them discover their inner wisdom and resourcefulness for a happy, healthy and peaceful life?

-You can buy the Handbook direct from me if you’re in the UK and I’ll be sure you receive your copies straightaway.
 Just go ahead and click on the book image to the right and start solving your Christmas gift quandaries today!

 The festive season is without doubt a time for lists – presents to buy, food to prepare, cards to write, recipes to follow, the last minute preparations before the big day arrives.